kaayra2000/data_structures_and_algorithms_homeworks/README.md

 * * It construct heap data structer.
 * fileStoreWithTree
 * * It stores and separates by file name words from files with binary search tree logic.
 It is very useful to use.
+* MSTAddElement
+* * It finds the longest path that can be deleted based on the new path given and uptade it in Minimum Spanning Tree.
 ## How can run

 You can use with numerical commands in terminal.